minio/docs/source/includes/facts-versioning.rst

 |rewind| requires that the specified |alias| be an S3-compatible service
 that supports :ref:`minio-bucket-versioning`.
-For MinIO deployments, use :mc-cmd:`mc version` to enable or disable bucket versioning.
+For MinIO deployments, use :mc:`mc version` to enable or disable bucket versioning.

 .. end-rewind-desc